sanyi0411/Raspberry_pi_tutorials/How to use sqlite3 (in Visual Studio)/README.md

 For this tutorial I am using Visual Studio 2017, on Windows 10 64bit.</br>
 If you don't have Visual Studio or sqlite3 downloaded, check out [this](https://github.com/sanyi0411/Tutorials/tree/master/How%20to%20install%20sqlite3) tutorial.</br>
 I will also include some screenshots where I use SQLite Studio to visualise the created database and the table within.
-You can download SQLite Studion [here](https://sqlitestudio.pl/index.rvt)
+You can download SQLite Studio [here](https://sqlitestudio.pl/index.rvt)

 The full code is in the `main.cpp` but let's go through it step by step.